Identification of Novel Compounds to Treat Rare Mitochondrial Diseases

 Right now… people affected by mitochondrial disease need energy…and YOUR energy can help….but we need to go fast.

 It could be an innovation that will find the cause of mitochondrial disease.
 Or, it may be the research that develops an effective treatment.
 Now is the time to accelerate that science from bench to bedside.
 Our patients and families are counting on your energy to help UMDF move faster toward a cure.

 Our accelerators are engaged philanthropists.
 Through our annual livestream-pitch event, our members have the opportunity to cast their vote for the project they feel the most passionate about, and ultimately see the difference their contribution makes.

 In addition to the opportunity to jumpstart discovery for the next generation of mitochondrial disease researchers, our accelerators receive:

 - Name listing in UMDF annual impact report

 - Name recognition at the annual Symposium

 accelerators social media badge

-When you give $1,000 or more (cumulatively in a year) you unlock your accelerators benefits!
-Whether you are giving through a special event, a designated fund or as a tribute to a patient; no matter how you give, when you reach the accelerator level you join a group of engaged philanthropists who get a first-hand look at the promising ideas being developed in mitochondrial disease research.
+When you give $500 or more (cumulatively in a year) you unlock your accelerators benefits!
+No matter how you give – through a special event, to a designated fund or as a tribute to a patient – when you reach the accelerators level you join a group of engaged philanthropists.
+You will get a first-hand look at the promising ideas being developed in mitochondrial disease research.